World Cup Fast Facts

-(CNN)Here's some background information about the World Cup football (soccer) tournament.
+(CNN)Here's a look at the World Cup football (soccer) tournament.
 The "world's most widely viewed sporting event," it takes place every four years to determine the world champion.
 The World Cup is held by FIFA, the Federation Internationale de Football Association.

 Games in the 2014 World Cup were played in twelve Brazilian cities: Belo Horizonte, Brasilia, Cuiaba, Curitiba, Fortaleza, Manaus, Natal, Porto Alegre, Recife, Rio de Janeiro, Salvador and Sao Paulo.